plone/training/docs/migrations/migrations.md

 Plone 6.0 comes with a new default frontend called {term}`Volto`.
 It is written in React, and expects some subtle but important changes.

-See {ref}`backend-migrate-to-volto-label` for the specific migration steps.
+See {doc}`plone6docs:backend/upgrading/version-specific-migration/migrate-to-volto` for the specific migration steps.

 ### Transition periods for major changes

-To make these major changes easier to manage Plone allows a transition period for all of these:
+To make these major changes easier to manage, Plone provides a transition for all of these scenarios:

-* You can use Dexterity starting with Plone 4.0 and can use Archetypes until Plone 5.2 (as long as you use Python 2)
+* You can use Dexterity starting with Plone 4.0, and use Archetypes until Plone 5.2 (as long as you use Python 2).
-* Plone 5.2 can run with Python 2.7 and with Python 3 so you can first upgrade to 5.2 in Python 2 and then migrate to Python 3.
+* Plone 5.2 can run with Python 2.7 and with Python 3, so you can first upgrade to 5.2 in Python 2 and then migrate to Python 3.
-* Volto can be used with Plone 5.2 (even in 4.3 - please don't) and Plone 6 still has the Classic frontend which is unlikely to go away in the near future.
+* Volto can be used with Plone 5.2 (even in 4.3, but please don't) and Plone 6 still has the Classic UI frontend, which is unlikely to go away in the near future.

 ```{note}